-The big chip manufacturer was not resting in the face of the advancement of the processors,RYZEN And it's going to launch two series of Extreme processors at the same time - in a few weeks
+The big chip manufacturer was not resting in the face of the advancement of the processors,RYZEN And will launch two series of 'Extreme' processors at the same time - in a few weeks

-The rumors speak of the intentions of the red chip developer to offer us new upper market processors with 12 and even 16 processing cores, and it seems that Intel Prepares her counter-blow to this program - with planning to bring us two series Processors At the same time,Skylake-X andKaby Lake(Which will help narrow the generational gap between the mainstream families and the HEDT families), which will contain four cores, six cores, eight cores, ten cores and even 12 processing cores, for anyone who wants to get the ultimate combination of dedicated programmatic processing and ready To pay the high price that would be required to do so.
+The rumors speak of the intentions of the red chip developer to offer us new upper market processors with 12 and even 16 processing cores, and it seems that Intel Prepares its counterattack for this show - with plans to bring us two series Processors At the same time,Skylake-X andKaby Lake(Which will help narrow the generational gap between the mainstream families and the HEDT families), which will contain four cores, six cores, eight cores, ten cores and even 12 processing cores, for anyone who wants to get the ultimate combination of dedicated programmatic processing and ready To pay the high price that would be required to do so.

 One photograph sheds a new light

-A new image leaked to the network purports to show us the model numbers and technical details about the new supercomputers Intel - and confirms that 12 physical processing cores (and 24 logics, of course) are in its design, for a launch that will likely be in the Computex exhibition that opens in 31 in May.
-If you are based on the new information, you should start getting used to the Core i9, which will join three of the oldest sub-series of Intel Which have accompanied us for seven product generations, and will now receive an addition that will try to demonstrate more clearly the company's progress forward (compared to treading where they felt quite a bit of consumers in the last five years, when the practical competition in the market was minimal).
+A new image leaked to the network purports to show us the model numbers and technical details about the new supercomputers Intel - and confirms that 12 physical processing cores (and 24 logical ones, of course) are in its design, for a launch that will probably arrive as early as the Computex exhibition that will open on May 31st.
+Based on the new information, you should start getting used to the Core i9 name, which will join the three old sub-series of Intel Which have accompanied us for seven product generations, and will now receive an addition that will try to demonstrate more clearly the company's progress forward (compared to treading where they felt quite a bit of consumers in the last five years, when the practical competition in the market was minimal).

 Many cores, for the rich only?

-All these new models will enjoy a memory visitor DDR4 With a high base speed of 2,666MT / s and support for four channels (up to 128 gigabytes), and all will be offered without built-in graphical cores - as is the case with the HEDT (High End Desktop) family of models.
-Eight and ten cores should be available for purchase in stores at unveiled prices next month, while the super model core i9-7920X will arrive in August for all those who are willing to consider an investment of over NIS 10,000, and possibly over NIS 20,000 in their next gaming system.
+All these new models will enjoy a memory visitor DDR4 With a high base speed of 2,666MT / s and support for four memory channels (up to 128 GB), all of which will be offered without built-in graphics cores - as is customary in the HEDT (High End Desktop) product families.
+The models come with six , Eight and ten cores should be available for purchase in stores at prices not yet revealed as early as next month, while the supermodel Core i9-7920X will arrive in August for all those who are willing to consider an investment of over NIS 10,000, and possibly over NIS 20,000 in their next gaming system.

 Kaby Lake for maximum speed